This post may contain affiliate links. Please read my disclosure policy.

 - 2 cups marinara sauce

 - 1/2 cup Panko breadcrumbs

-In a large skillet heat the olive oil and add chicken.
+- In a large skillet heat the olive oil and add chicken.
 Cook chicken for about 5 to 10 minutes until slightly browned, and cooked through.
-Add chopped onion and bell pepper and cook for another 3 minutes or until onion is tender.
-Sean with salt and pepper.
-Add zucchini and stir.
+Add the chopped onion and bell pepper and cook for another 3 minutes or until onion is tender.
+Season with salt and pepper.
+Add the zucchini and stir.

-Add half and half, marinara sauce, cooked macaroni and 1/2 cup of the Parmesan cheese.
+- Add in the half and half, marinara sauce, cooked pasta and 1/2 cup of the Parmesan cheese.
 Stir and cook for 5 minutes.

-Pour half the macaroni mixture in a 9x13 baking dish.
+- Pour half the macaroni mixture in a 9x13 baking dish.
 Sprinkle with 1/2 cup of the Mozzarella cheese.
 Add the remaining macaroni and sprinkle with remaining Mozzarella cheese, then top with the remaining Parmesan cheese.
-Sprinkle the Panko breadcrumbs over the cheese to add a crunch to the casserole.
+Sprinkle the Panko breadcrumbs over the cheese to add a bit of a crunch.

 - Bake for 25 to 30 minutes.
 Garnish with chopped parsley.

 - Storing Leftovers: Let the casserole cool down to room temperature.
 You can either wrap the pan up with plastic wrap or aluminum foil, or you can transfer everything to an airtight container.
 This casserole will last 3-5 days in the fridge.
 Heat up either in the oven or in the microwave until heated through.